vegetableman/betamax/README.md

 ## Generation

-The packed image is generated through a derivation of [anim_encoder](https://github.com/sublimehq/anim_encoder/tree/master) executed through pyodide.
+The packed image is generated through a derivation of [anim_encoder](https://github.com/sublimehq/anim_encoder) in the file `pyodide.worker.js` executed through pyodide.
 The end result is a zip file containing the `packed_image.png`, `timeline.json` and `demo.html`.
 Checkout the example directory in this repo.

 Let's talk about the options: